All Ok: Personal life

-Alok Babu was born to Ramesh Babu and Tara Ramesh.
+Alok Babu was born on May 2, 1989 to Ramesh Babu and Tara Ramesh.
 He has a younger sister.
 He completed his PUC in Sri Bhagawan Mahaveer Jain College, Jayanagar, and later pursued his BBM degree from City college of management studies at Bengaluru.
 He produced the Kannada's first rap song, 'Young Engo'.
 Ever since, All OK produced new talents of Kannada Hip-Hop.

-He married Nisha Natarajan in November, 2019.
+He married Nisha Natarajan in November 2019.

 Career

-He started his career as lead singer in Kannada's first hip-hop band & album 'Urban lads' and acted as one of the lead for Kannada hit movie Josh.
+He started his career as lead singer in Kannada's first hip-hop band & album 'Urban lads' and acted as one of the lead for Kannada hit movie Jhossh.
 Since then he has acted in more than twenty five movies in five different languages and has composed, directed and produced many independent music videos which have been well received by the audience.

 All Ok's one of famous tracks, 'Don't Worry', was played and appreciated at BBC Radio London hosted by the popular RJ Ashanti Omkar.
 In addition, All OK's Don't Worry, was featured on Rolling Stone India.